 The plan here is to provide distribution without modifying the implementation of most objects and without modifying the underlying capability mechanisms.
 (This scheme is harder to describe than to invent, but here goes.)

 Remote messages are addressed via capabilities and may convey capabilities.
 If we are to maintain the advantages of capabilities we must ensure that messages are delivered remotely under the same rules that messages are delivered locally.
 Suppose that an object at site A holds a reference (capability) to an object at site B. Peeling away one abstraction we find that the reference is actually to a special object at A that can send a signal to a confederate at B who, in turn, will deliver a message that has the intended effect.
 By “signal” we mean an ordinary message over some communications channel such as a TCP circuit.
 We say “signal” to distinguish here from the messages between objects.
 For each object at B to which there is a remote reference at A, there is such a forwarder at A, to which the remote reference really refers.
 If a message includes a reference then the forwarder must encode the reference, for the bits within the reference will not serve at B. (Digression on Abstraction) Indeed the forwarder does not have access to the bits of the reference for the forwarder is an ordinary program.
-If the transmitted reference is to an object at B then that reference is recognized as actually a reference to a sibling forwarder at A. The siblings confer, the remote object identity is determined and the signal conveys that identity.
-The confederate delivers the real reference to the object at B to the recipient at B.
+If the transmitted reference is to an object at B then that reference is recognized as actually a reference to a sibling forwarder at A. The siblings confer, the remote object identity is determined and the signal conveys that identity by a small integer index into a table of objects at B to which there are forwarders at A. The confederate delivers the real reference to the object at B to the recipient at B.

 If the transmitted reference is to an object at A then a new forwarder is constructed at B and the message delivered at B has a reference to that new forwarder.